-Casal Borsetti is the farthest north seaside town among the beaches of Ravenna, the former Byzantine capital, and it’s not far from its city centre.
+Casalborsetti is the northernmost seaside town among the beaches of Ravenna, the former Byzantine capital, and it’s not far from its city centre.

-Once a small fishing village, today it’s a little and characteristic coastal town in the centre of the Po Delta Park, divided into two parts by the picturesque canal harbour.
+Once a small fishing village, today it’s a little and characteristic coastal town in the centre of the Po Delta Park, divided into two parts by its picturesque canal harbour.

-The lush coastal pine forests, the beach with their soft dunes and most of all the campsites make Casalborsetti a privileged destination for an open-air tourism in direct contact with nature.
+The lush coastal pine forests, the beaches with their soft dunes and most of all its campsites make Casalborsetti a privileged destination for open-air tourism in direct contact with nature.

-The naturalistic oasis of Punte Alberete, the Pine Forest of San Vitale, the Lagoon of Comacchio and the valley of Mandriole ― located just a few kilometres north of the town ― offer suggestive and relaxing corners where you can walk and do sports activities, like Nordic walking, bicycle touring or birdwatching.
+The natural oasis of Punte Alberete, the Pine Forest of San Vitale, the Valleys of Comacchio and the valley of Mandriole ― located just a few kilometres north of the town ― offer suggestive and relaxing corners where you can walk and do sports activities, like nordic walking, bicycle touring or birdwatching.

 As the other northern Ravenna beach towns (Marina Romea and Porto Corsini), Casalborsetti is a great departure point for exciting excursions in the surrounding nature and to visit the town of Comacchio.

-If you’re eager to know some of the local history, then you should visit Fattoria Guccioli, a historical building linked to the figure of Giuseppe Garibaldi and his wife Anita.
+If you’re eager to know some of the local history, then you should visit Fattoria Guiccioli, a historical building linked to the figure of Giuseppe Garibaldi and his wife Anita.